 Assassin’s Creed Mirage is officially on its way.
 Ubisoft took to Twitter to confirm the game’s title this past week, and it didn’t take long for fans to start theorizing about the announcement.
 Based on the art that Ubisoft shared, as well as some intriguing leaks, the game could take place in medieval Baghdad and follow Basim, an intriguing character from 2020’s Assassin’s Creed Valhalla.
 Whatever the case, Ubisoft will reveal more information at its Ubisoft Forward presentation on September 10.

 Still, Assassin’s Creed Mirage may be the first game in the series that I skip.
 I’ve played each entry to near-100% completion ever since the first Assassin’s Creed debuted in 2007, but after Siege of Paris, I might be done.
 The series has become too aimless, too overstuffed and too repetitive to hold my interest.
-And if you go by the responses on Twitter (opens in new tab) and Reddit (opens in new tab), a lot of other longtime series fans agree.
+And if you go by the responses on Twitter and Reddit, a lot of other longtime series fans agree.

 With that in mind, here’s one writer’s humble wish list of features that would help bring Assassin’s Creed Mirage back to its stealthy roots.
 And if players still find themselves pining for yet another huge, sprawling adventure with RPG elements, there’s always Assassin’s Creed Infinity on the horizon.